DDE TRAINING

 Requirements

-Student teachers need to be 17 years of age in the academic year of enrolment and 18 years of age to undertake the DDE teaching practice.
-Student teachers must also have completed the Intermediate examination in the relevant dance style to take DDE Unit 4: Dance Practice Exam
+Student teachers need to be 17 years of age in the academic year of DDE enrolment and 18 years of age to undertake the DDE teaching practice.

 FOUNDATION DEGREE DANCE TEACHING IN THE PRIVATE SECTOR